DOI-USGS/asc-public-docs/docs/concepts/isis-fundamentals/gdal-support.md

 ### Compression

 When using +GTiff in ISIS, the compression defaults to DEFLATE with PREDICTOR=2, which is lossless and supports all bit types.
-Overviews are not automatically created by ISIS, but they can be added to any TIFF using the GDAL routine `gdaladdo`.

 ### Projection